Police Station Representation

-If you have been arrested, or think that you might be, it can be very unsettling.
+If you’ve been arrested, or think that you might be, it can be very unsettling.
 The police (or other investigative bodies) will either try to interview you as a “volunteer” or after arrest.
 You may have some idea what it is about.
 You may have none.
-This is where we can help you.
-If the police (or any investigative body) wish to interview you under caution then you have the right to legal representation during the interview under caution.
+This is where we can help.

-An interview under caution is usually carried out because the police/ investigating body is carrying out an investigation to establish if a criminal offence has been committed.
-If the police want to interview you, this may indicate that you are a suspect.
-It is vital that you safeguard your rights at the earliest opportunity by instructing a specialist criminal lawyer, who can help safeguard your liberty and in some cases, your marriage, career and reputation.
+If you’re interviewed under caution, then you have the right to legal representation.
+An interview under caution is usually carried out because the police or investigating body in charge of an investigation.
+If the police want to interview you, you may be a suspect.
+It’s vital that you safeguard your rights at the earliest opportunity by instructing a specialist criminal lawyer, who can help protect your liberty and, in some cases, your marriage, career and reputation.

-Providing exceptional representation at a police is a specialist skill in and of itself.
+Providing exceptional representation at a police station is a specialist skill.
 The police station interview is one of the most important stages in a criminal case.
-Your criminal case can be won or lost based on what happens during the police station interview.
+In fact, your case can be won or lost based on what happens during that interview.

 Before the investigator interviews you, we spend time and effort preparing you, advising you of your rights and considering the best action to take.
-If the police charge and try to detain you, we fight to get you bail and ensure that you are released as soon as possible.
+If the police charge and try to detain you, we fight to get you bail and ensure that you’re released as soon as possible.

 This is because the police are treating you as a suspect in a criminal investigation.
 In order to arrest, the police must have reasonable grounds to suspect that you were involved in a crime.

-If you are arrested, this does not mean you are guilty.
+If you’re arrested, this does not mean you’re guilty.
 It means the police are investigating your involvement in an alleged criminal offence.
 Many people who are arrested are later released without any further action being taken.
-It is vital to have a specialist criminal lawyer by your side to maximise your chance of this outcome.
+It’s vital to have a specialist criminal lawyer by your side to maximise your chance of a positive outcome.

-When at a police station, you have the right to consult the Code of Practice which tells you how the police should treat you (and more) whilst you are detained.
-This document sets out your rights and entitlements are.
-This includes your right to notify someone that you have been arrested and that you have the right to received free and independent legal advice.
+When at a police station, you have the right to consult the Code of Practice, which details how the police should treat you while you are detained.
+This document sets out your rights and entitlements.
+This includes the right to notify someone that you have been arrested, and the right to free and independent legal advice.
 At this stage, you should always contact a criminal defence lawyer as soon as possible to get the advice and help you need.

 The duty solicitor is free of charge and is not means tested.
-You can also ask for your own solicitor who might also be free of charge under the legal aid scheme which is also not means tested, unless you wish to instruct them on a privately funded basis.
+You can also ask for your own solicitor who might also be free of charge under the legal aid scheme.
+This is also not means tested unless you wish to instruct them on a privately funded basis.
 There may be advantages for you to instruct us on a privately funded basis, which we can discuss with you.

 As a starting point the police can only detain you (without charge) for 24 hours.
-In some situations when the police are investigating serious crimes the police can extend the period of detention for a further period of up to 12 hours.
-Certain criteria must be satisfied in order for this to happen.
+In some situations when the police are investigating serious crimes, they can extend the period of detention for a further 12 hours.
+Certain criteria must be satisfied for this to happen.